annaesvensson/yellow-help/1-en/troubleshooting.md

 YellowSystem::load Theme:stockholm
 ```

-You can find important information in the log file.
-Open file `system/extensions/yellow-website.log` and search for `error`.
-If you are not sure how to fix a problem, then [report a bug](contributing-guidelines) along with the log file.
-The log file gives you in any case a quick overview of what happens on your website.
+You can find important information in file `system/extensions/yellow-website.log`.
+If you can't fix the cause of a problem yourself, then [report a bug along with the log file](contributing-guidelines).
+The log file gives a quick overview of what happens on your website and when it was last updated.
 Here's an example:

 ```
-2020-10-28 14:13:07 info Install Datenstrom Yellow 0.8.17, PHP 7.1.33, Apache 2.4.33, Mac
+2020-10-28 14:13:07 info Install Datenstrom Yellow 0.8.17, PHP 8.0.24, Apache 2.4.33, Mac
 2020-10-28 14:13:07 info Install extension 'Core 0.8.41'
 2020-10-28 14:13:07 info Install extension 'Markdown 0.8.19'
 2020-10-28 14:13:07 info Install extension 'Stockholm 0.8.13'